superJK92iscool/Et-Futurum-Requiem/README.md

 This project is jss2a98aj's fork of KryptonCaptain's Et Futurum build, as well as a merge of Roadhog360's changes he made to Et Futurum and never published anywhere.
 Makamys is a great help with helping me get the concept of Mixin code and various incredibly useful commits.

+## About `nomixin` builds

+The mod comes in two flavors:
+* The regular version embeds Mixin 0.7.11, allowing the mod to run standalone.
+However, this makes the jar a bit larger, and can cause problems in certain use cases.
+* The version marked with `+nomixin` doesn't embed Mixin, which lets it avoid these problems.
+But it requires a separate [Mixin bootstrap mod](https://gist.github.com/makamys/7cb74cd71d93a4332d2891db2624e17c#mixin-bootstrap-mods) to be installed in order to run.
+If you have one installed already, getting this version is recommended.

 ## Contributing

 Mixin code will not work if you do not add `--tweakClass org.spongepowered.asm.launch.MixinTweaker --mixin mixins.etfuturum.json` to your program arguments.